HouzuoGuo/laitos/doc/Command-processor.md

 ## Tips
 Regarding password PIN:
-- Must be at least 7 characters long.
+- It must be at least 7 characters long.
 - Do not use space character in the password; otherwise the space characters will cause most features to misbehave.
 - Use a strong password to protect access to toolbox features.
 - Every daemon that has a command processor also has a rate limit mechanism (e.g. `PerIPLimit` configuration),